rlf-arlut/tmrg/doc/source/triplication.rst

 |                                                |                                                |                                                |
 +------------------------------------------------+------------------------------------------------+------------------------------------------------+

 There is one more important feature which should be mentioned at this point.
-As there are several ways of specifying constrains and one constrain can be overwritten by another, there is mechanism which can ensure the designer that all his intentions are interpreted properly.
+As there are several ways of specifying constraints and one constraint can be overwritten by another, there is mechanism which can ensure the designer that all his intentions are interpreted properly.
 When you are calling TMRG tool you can ask for a verbose output using ``-v`` option.
 Lets consider ``comb06`` module from above example.
 Lets write a configuration files ``comb06.cnf``